AgeOfMarcus/1337GPT/README.md

 * persist sessions with `json` files
     * this allows you to edit previous tasks' outputs and more
 * built-in tools (using [langchain](https://python.langchain.com)):
-    * Read/Write local files
+    * Read/Write/List local files
     * Scrape text from websites (using `extractor API` - **requires API key**)
     * Search Google (using `googlesearch.py` - **no API key needed**)
     * Execute shell commands (by default, requires confirmation)
     * Search the shodan.io API (**requires API key**)
     * Ask the User a question

 You can now select which tools your agent can use with the `--tools` argument.
-By default, `GoogleSearch,Shell,Shodan` is set (yes, they have readable names now).
+By default, `DDGSearch,Shell` is set (yes, they have readable names now).

 # Usage